quaife/lipid_dynamics/code/postprocess/README.txt

 MidArcLen.m
 -----------
 For a biayer structure, this script calculates the midplane configurations, midplane arc length, midplane enclosed area, and the reduced area by using fft.
 The test data file is included.

 EllipsesTargets.m
 -----------------
-This function generates several curves in normal directions of the midplane curve that include interior and exterior curves.
+This function generates several curves in normal directions of the midplane curve that includes interior and exterior curves.